March 05, 2019 at 2:58 PM

 Seating configuration, especially in the Grand model is very versatile.
 You can keep the original second row in the Torneo Connect or replace it with two individual seats that allow the wheelchair user to sit further forward, but does reduce capacity to five people in total.

-As a passenger vehicle originally, it is great to drive.
-It boasts premium finishes and high-quality materials without compromising the everyday practicality essential for a WAV.
+As a passenger vehicle originally, it's great to drive.
+It boasts premium finishes and high-quality materials without compromising the everyday practicality essential for a wheelchair accessible vehicle.

-Based on the Fiat Doblo small cargo van, the Doblo WAV uses the segment-leading space in the back to comfortably transport a wheelchair or scooter user with up to four other passengers (including the driver).
+Based on the Fiat Doblo small cargo van, the wheelchair accessible Doblo conversion utilises the segment-leading space in the back to comfortably transport a wheelchair or scooter passenger with up to four additional passengers (including the driver).

 The extra large twin sliding side doors come as standard and provide easy access for able-bodied passengers.
 The boxy design provides plenty of head room and an entry height of 1,430mm from the rear entry ramp.